Moiterika/a/README.md

 ## Abstruct

-The `a` package is simple Go utilities for collection operation.
+The `a` package includes simple Go utilities for collection operation.
-This is inspired by the language integrated query (LINQ) in .NET Framework.
+This package is inspired by the language integrated query (LINQ) in .NET Framework.
-This does not contain a struct/interface equivalent to the `Enumerable` class or the `IEnumerable` interface, so deferred execution using the iterator pattern is not possible.
+There are no structs/interfaces equivalent to the `Enumerable` class or the `IEnumerable` interface, so deferred execution using the iterator pattern is not possible.

 ### Currently implemented